p2p-today/protocol/README.rst

 If Directly Connected
 ~~~~~~~~~~~~~~~~~~~~~

 Send the message directly.
-Encrypt if on an insecure transport.
-Otherwise
+Encrypt if using an insecure transport method.
-encryption is optional.
+Otherwise encryption is optional.

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 If Not Directly Connected